nus-cs2113-AY1920S2/duke/tutorials/javaFxTutorialPart3.md

 import javafx.scene.layout.HBox;
 ```

-Now, we can go back to the `Main` class and change the event handler to use our new `DialogBox`.
+Now, we can go back to the `Duke` class and change the event handler to use our new `DialogBox`.

 ```java
 private void handleUserInput() {